Skip to main content

 How Managed Kubernetes works

-Managed Kubernetes is powered by of Servercore's cloud platform and uses it resources for cluster nodes: cloud servers, load balancers, networks, disks.
+Managed Kubernetes runs on Servercore's cloud platform and uses its resources for cluster nodes: cloud servers, load balancers, networks, disks.

-As a container execution environment (CRI) is used containerd.
-As.
-CNI Managed Kubernetes clusters use Calico.
+Containerd is used as the container execution environment (CRI) .
+Calico is used as the CNI in Managed Kubernetes clusters.

-You can work with a Managed Kubernetes cluster in the control panels and through the Managed Kubernetes API.
+You can work with the Managed Kubernetes cluster in the control panel and through the Managed Kubernetes API.

 Cluster composition